Automotive industry in South Africa: Top-selling preowned vehicles

 In August 2025, around 10,000 preowned passenger vehicles were sold in South Africa.
 The best-selling amongst those was the Ford Ranger pickup ("bakkie"), by a notable margin.
 Toyota performed strongly once again, holding 2nd, 5th, 9th, and 10th places in the top-10 list.
 The average price of a preowned vehicle sold in that month, amongst the top-10, was R339,422.

 In contrast to new passenger vehicle sales, cars in the preowned list trend larger, potentially denoting a preference for larger vehicles in the South African market, but a desire or necessity for many to wait for prices to reduce from retail to preowned values before purchasing.
-Sales figures for the top-selling preowned passenger vehicles in SA are below.
+Sales figures for the top-selling preowned passenger vehicles according to AutoTrader's data in SA are below.